hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   against TFLite on Verilator at 53,174 PMU cycles.
 The focused run is 15.3% of the Micro-MobileNet cycle record and 13.7% of the Micro-YOLO record; these remain diagnostic, non-equivalent workload ratios.
+- The complete corpus-derived MobileNet mapping chain `RGB Conv -> Depthwise -> Pointwise` (`16x16` crop) passes byte-exactly against TFLite with all 16 runtime commands completed at 105,334 PMU cycles.
+  Serializing the asymmetric padding constants reduced this from the pre-fix 114,096-cycle run by 8,762 cycles (7.68%).
+The chain is 30.3% of the Micro-MobileNet record and 27.1% of the Micro-YOLO record; these remain diagnostic ratios for a spatially cropped mapping graph, not equivalent full-graph performance claims.
+The RGB stem's isolated one-LSB rounding difference is absorbed by downstream requantization and does not appear at the chain output.
 - The current full package is 89,312 bytes, contains 81 runtime commands, and has a 290,816-byte peak TCDM allocation.
 Direct external-to-local compact tensor transfers avoid CPU-backed local-to-local bounce copies, and one